 If there is a strong disagreement between the victim and the insurance company regarding some aspect of the case, such as liability, the extent of injuries, or the amount of compensation demanded or offered, going to trial may be necessary.

-A challenge in litigating auto accident in Virginia is the principle of contributory negligence.
+A challenge in litigating auto accidents in Virginia is the principle of contributory negligence.
 Virginia has a pretty strict rule - if you were in any way at fault for the auto accident, even just slightly, the other party can use that as a defense to completely bar your claim.

 Autp accident cases can be complex.
 Contact D'Lima Law, LLC regarding your case, and speak with a personal injury attorney about the strength of your case.
 Call or text us at 1-800-516-8060 to set up a free consultation.